cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 - [X] **Document complete list of current maintainers, including names, contact information, domain of responsibility, and affiliation.**

-Kubescape maintains its list of maintainers for the core repository at https://github.com/kubescape/kubescape/blob/master/MAINTAINERS.md.
-This file has been changed 6 times since its creation on 06-JAN-2022.
+Kubescape maintains its list of [maintainers for the core repository](https://github.com/kubescape/kubescape/blob/master/MAINTAINERS.md).
+This file has been changed 6 times since its creation on 06-JAN-2022 as of October 2024.

 The project has the following additional respositories with Maintainer files:
 * Helm-charts: https://github.com/kubescape/helm-charts/blob/main/MAINTAINERS.md